trustcrypto/documentation-theme-jekyll/pages/mydoc/activedirectory.md

 ## Windows Active Directory Support

 Windows Active Directory provides centralized administration of servers, workstations, users, and applications.
-There are several different types of Active Directory and OnlyKey supports the different types in different ways.
+There are different types of Active Directory and OnlyKey supports the different types in different ways.

 ### Local Active Directory (AD)

 This is the traditional Active Directory model where there is a direct network connection between Windows workstations and an Active Directory Domain Controller.
-Windows does not support a built-in feature for 2-factor authentication and users log in via password authentication.
+Local AD does not support FIDO security keys and typically users log in via password authentication.
 3rd party 2-factor authentication solutions such as Authlite may be used to implement 2-factor authentication.

 OnlyKey can be used with Local AD in two ways: